Florida

 Definitions

 “Telehealth” means the use of synchronous or asynchronous telecommunications technology by a telehealth provider to provide health care services, including, but not limited to, assessment, diagnosis, consultation, treatment, and monitoring of a patient; transfer of medical data; patient and professional health-related education; public health services; and health administration.
-The term does not include audio-only telephone calls, e-mail messages, or facsimile transmissions.
+The term does not include e-mail messages or facsimile transmissions.

 Children’s Medical Services